victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-06-29_Python_3_7_is_out.md

  * Python 3.7 is faster!
 As always it depends of your code, but for me, I am getting about  **50% faster times** in my [Optimize Images]({filename}/pages/projects/optimize-images.md) application, just by switching from Python 3.6  to Python 3.7, which is an insanely cool improvement.
 In other applications, though, the performance improvements are not so drastic.
 For instance, I got a [virtually null] improvement of 1 to 2 % in [Count Files]({filename}/pages/projects/count-files.md), in case you were curious about it).

  * Data classes - a simpler way to define classes to store data, requiring less boilerplate code.

+ * Dictionaries are now ordered.
+It used to be a CPython implementation detail in 3.6, but in Python 3.7 it's now considered an official part of the Python language specification.

  * Built-in `breakpoint()` function, to make debugging easier.

+ * `async` and `await` are now reserved keywords, and the `asyncio` module has some usability and performance improvements.

  * Nanosecond precision timers in the `time` module.